computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 </p>

 <p>
-The challenge is that package locations do not fall on integers.
+The challenge is that packages are located in fractional -- not integer -- locations.
 This research and my project solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.
 </p>